-Morning Bus Transportation-Students who ride a bus to school should board the bus designated for the zoned high school in their area from their residence.
-At the students zoned high school, students will board shuttle buses that transport magnet school students directly.

-Afternoon Bus Transportation-after 3:20 pm, AR Johnson students will be transported to their zoned middle school where they will then ride the appropriate bus to their residence.
+- Morning Bus Transportation-Students who ride a bus to school should board the bus designated for the zoned high school in their area from their residence.
+At the students zoned high school, students will board shuttle buses that transport magnet school students directly to AR Johnson. - Afternoon Bus Transportation-after 3:20 pm, AR Johnson students will report to the gym and wait quietly for their buses to be called.
+They should not leave the gym area or go anywhere else in the building as this could cause them to miss hearing their bus being called.
+Once their bus is called, they should walk to the front of the building to board their bus.
+Students will be transported to their zoned middle school where they will then ride the appropriate bus to their residence.

-Buses drop off students in the morning and pick up in the afternoon at the front of the building.

 Parents are asked not to leave their cars unattended at the curb or park behind teachers' cars in the parking lot during after-school pickup.
-As parents leave, cars need to move up in order to keep the traffic flowing.
+As parents leave, cars need to move up to keep the traffic flowing.
 Parents wishing to come into the building are to park in the spaces provided, not along the curb.
-The office will not call into classrooms between 3:00-3:10 pm.
+The office will not call into classrooms between 3:00-3:15 pm.
 If a parent needs to change transportation for a student, the parent should send a note with the student in the morning.
-If an unexpected change should occur, parents should call the school before 2:10 pm.
+If an unexpected change should occur, parents should call the front office.